ehalmkro/ehalmkro/README.md

 ### Hi there 👋

 I'm Esa, an aspiring software developer with a M.A. in Education.
-I'm currently doing my internship and studying programming at [Hive Helsinki](http://www.hive.fi), a 42 school in Finland.
+I'm currently working at [Hive Helsinki](http://www.hive.fi) as a Technological and Pedagogical Bocal member.
 I am a proud generalist with a broad scope of interests, my main one being combining **education** and **technology** to provide opportunities to everyone.
 On my free time I read, swim and make music.

-### 🔭 I'm currently working on
+### Some stuff I worked on for school

 [Hypertube](https://github.com/DianaMukaliyeva/hypertube), a full-stack torrent video streaming web-app.

 Stack: